ksagbas/GameSales_Prediction/README.md

 ## Project Overview
 This project explores a key question for game developers and publishers:
 **"If we're going to build a game, which genre gives us the best chance to succeed?"**

-To answer that, we analyzed real-world game data and built predictive models to understand how **critic reviews and genre** relate to sales performance.
+To answer that, we analyzed real-world video game data and built a predictive model to understand how **critic score** and **genre** influence a game's commercial success.
-By focusing on measurable trends — not just assumptions — we aim to guide studios in making smarter choices before even starting development.
-Our core approach uses a simple, explainable machine learning model to predict how well a game might sell based on its **genre and review quality**.
+We focused on using a **machine learning model** to estimate how much a game might sell — before it’s even made — based solely on its **critic score**.

 ---

 ## Objectives
 1. **Genre-Based Sales Modeling**
-   Understand how critic score affects sales across different game genres.
+   Understand how critic scores impact sales across different game genres.
 2. **One-Feature Machine Learning Task**
-   Train a linear regression model using only critic score to predict log-transformed sales.
+   Build a regression model using only `critic_score_scaled` to predict `log_total_sales`.
 3. **Top Genre Identification**
-   Find genres that consistently lead to higher sales.
+   Find genres that tend to achieve higher sales when they receive good reviews.
 4. **Pre-Development Decision Support**
-   Offer insights to help teams select game genres before committing time and resources.
+   Help game studios choose which genres to pursue using data-informed predictions.

 ---

 ## Motivation
-Making a game is expensive and risky.
-Often, the genre is chosen based on gut feeling or market trends that may already be outdated.
-We wanted to build a system where **data leads creativity** — not replaces it.
-This project aims to support:
-- **Indie studios** trying to find a niche
-- **Publishers** evaluating pitch decks
-- **Analysts** forecasting sales potential

-By building a data-informed foundation for **genre selection**, this project helps reduce uncertainty in game development planning.
+Making games is expensive and risky.
+The wrong genre choice could waste months of effort and budget.
+This project flips that problem: what if we could use historical data to **guide our genre choice**?
+Instead of relying on assumptions, we built a model that uses actual review and sales data to help developers answer:
+> _What genre should we build next?_

+By showing that even one well-chosen feature (critic score) can be predictive, this project empowers teams to make smarter creative decisions backed by evidence.

 ---